 - 1. Starting at the Key Options menu, select Clear. - 2.
 Press the SEL button. - Tap Key appears in the panel display. - 3.
-Tap the key or UPG key you want to clear the key options from.
-The key options are removed from the keypanel key. - 4.
-Press the CLR button to exit the menu structure.
+Tap the key you want to clear the key options from. - The key options are removed from the keypanel key.